Conference

 Generative AI Tools: The Power and Pressure Game Is On - Source

-How does Generative AI work in DevOps?
+How Does Generative AI work in DevOps?

 Generative AI in DevOps combines the power of artificial intelligence technologies with the principles of DevOps, enabling teams to automate various stages of the software development and deployment process.
 From code generation to testing, monitoring, and even troubleshooting, Generative AI brings a new level of speed, accuracy, and scalability to DevOps practices.